Kouloughlis: Language

 The majority of Turkish loanwords in Arabic are used for private life (such as food and tools), law and government, and the military.

 Food

 Ottoman rule left a profound influence on the cuisine of North Africa, the Middle East, and the Balkans.
-Hence, even today, many dishes produced in different countries throughout these regions are derived from the same name, usually a variation of a Turkish word (such as baklava and dolma).
+Even today, many dishes produced in different countries throughout these regions are derived from the same name, usually a variation of a Turkish word (such as baklava or dolma).